06 Aug Why ‘Fantastic Four’ is the biggest piece of garbage you will see in a cinema in 2015

 11. It wastes a truly wonderful cast.
 Miles Teller is one of the brightest talents around.
 His work in Whiplash last year was sublime.
 Kate Mara did some glorious work on House of Cards.
 Jamie Bell has been doing wonderful things since Billy Elliot.
 Michael B. Jordan should have been Oscar-nominated for his work in Fruitvale Station.
 Toby Kebbell was the stand-out in Dawn of the Planet of the Apes.
 Clearly they have managed to assemble some of the best young talent you could ever ask for.
 And they’ve wasted every single one of them.
 No one is given anything to do but deliver dull cliché lines.
 They’re trying their best, but sadly, if the script is a complete piece of tripe, it does not matter how wonderful the actors are.

 12. The finale is so ridiculously rushed and poorly explained that it ends up being a complete and utter mess.
 I don’t even really know what the hell Dr. Doom was trying to do or what he was pissed off about.
 There wasn’t really an explanation to why he was suddenly a villain.
-Yeah, he was all fucked up by the green lava goo, but I don’t know how he jumped to suddenly wanting to end Earth’s existent so quickly.
+Yeah, he was all messed up by the green lava goo, but I don’t know how he jumped to suddenly wanting to end Earth’s existent so quickly.
 He’s just really mad and really hell bent on destroying things.
 I honestly can’t even tell you what the hell was going on in the supposedly epic set-piece that is the film’s conclusion.
 It was something about Dr. Doom making a black hole from the alternate dimension that somehow comes to Earth and starts sucking up some trees and a few cars or something.
 In all this supposed chaos, I don’t even think any civilians lose their lives.
 Or are even injured.
 Or slightly perturbed by these events at all.
 He basically attacks a forest.
 Take that, Mother Nature.
 When compared to other superhero film finales like The Battle of New York in The Avengers or the destruction of Metropolis in Man of Steel, this shit just looks utterly dull and subpar.
 Ultimately, there’s no real sense of dread when the heroes manage to dispose of the villain in literally 3 and a half minutes.
 Oh, sorry.
 SPOILER ALERT.

 This reboot is so bad, it makes the 2005 version look like a masterpiece.
 See it at your own peril.